 VICTORIA WANG is a cancer research PhD student at UCL/The Francis Crick Institute in London.
 She also makes time to read and sell books, and write about science and fiction.
 Twitter @vwang93

 LYNNDA WARDLE studied English and Comparative Literature at the University of Witwatersrand, Johannesburg.
 In 2007 she received a Scottish Arts Council new writer’s grant and has had poems, stories and essays published in various magazines, including thi wurd and Gutter.
-She is the community development officer for an interfaith charity in Glasgow.
+She is the Project Manager for Interfaith Glasgow’s Weekend Club project for New Scots.
 More of her writing can be found on her website at www.lynndawardle.com.
 Twitter: @lynndawardle5

 STEPHEN WATT is a poet and performer from Dumbarton whose debut poetry collection Spit was published by Bonacia in 2012.
 Described by Milton Keynes Poet Laureate Mark Neil as “an exciting new voice on the scene”, Stephen has won the Poetry Rivals slam, StAnza Digital Poetry slam, the Tartan Treasures award, and the Hughie Healy Memorial trophy.
 He has also appeared at a fringe show for the Cuirt International Literature Festival in Galway, Ireland.
 Twitter: @stephenwattspit